 #5 Wilson Tour Slam Lite

-Last but not least, we have Wilson’s beginner model that helps you get the grip of the gamek, so to speak.
+Last but not least, we have Wilson’s beginner model that helps you get the grip of the game, so to speak.

-Graphite is durable and easy to create, which is what makes this racket a budgeter’s dream come true.
+Graphite is durable and less expensive and that translates to a much lower cost of investment.
+This racket is a budgeter’s dream come true.

-Despite it being marketed as a beginner’s racket, it holds a lot of the same requirements that pro circuit players look for when buying a new tennis racket.
+Despite it being marketed as a beginner’s racket, it holds a lot of the same features that more advanced players look for when buying a new tennis racket.

 Tennis Racket FAQ